PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retains a compatibility wrapper, and all six production calls supply session layout state and diagnostics to the runner.

+The same family module mechanically owns the adjacent Conv3D/LeakyRelu/gate variant.
+It removes a rank-five Conv adapter, accepts either a rank-four NHWC or rank-five NDHWC semantic adapter before the gate Reshape, remaps the five-dimensional shape, and canonicalizes the gated Mul output.
+Its dedicated corpus replaces a 176-line central inline fixture and fixes both accepted input ranks plus Conv-adapter, LeakyRelu, and Reshape fan-out, public-intermediate, permutation, and reshape-rank rejection.
+The complete implementation is AST-identical to checkpoint `49c72b9`; all six production calls remain raw until the separate indexed migration checkpoint.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization